 January 23, 2021Vertex AI Workbench

-VPC-SC for Notebooks is now Generally Available.
+VPC-SC for Notebooks (now known as user-managed notebooks) is now Generally Available.

 Notebooks API supports Shielded VM configuration.